King-James-II/fullstack-capstone-project/README.md

-# Gift-Link Full-Stack Application v.3.3
+# Gift-Link Full-Stack Application v.3.3.1

 ## Tasks Accomplished:

+- Enhanced client-side form handling by using the states to obtain user input for first name, last name, email, and password in the handleRegister function.
+- Integrated the call to the backend API in handleRegister.
+- Handled asynchronous API responses, specifically interpreting and processing the JSON data returned from the registration endpoint.
+- Handled authorization by extracting the Bearer token in the API response and storing it in the session for enhancing security.
+- Provided appropriate error messages for registration failure.

+## Previous Tasks Accomplished:

 - Created an endpoint to register a user in the database (/register) in authRoutes.js.
 - Configured the api/auth route in the Express application (app.js) to use the routes defined in authRoutes.js.
 - Handled errors and structured responses in a server environment.

-## Previous Tasks Accomplished:

 - Implemented SearchPage.js component to enable searching for gifts.
 - Styled the search page using CSS in SearchPage.css.
 - Added /app/search route to App.js.